projecthorus/sondehub-aprs-gateway/README.md

 The position must:
  - Be a position report (not an object).
 This can be compressed, uncompressed, or mic-e format.
  - Use the balloon symbol (Primary Symbol Table, 'O')
+ - Be sending altitude via a standard APRS method, NOT as something in the comment.

 We block packets containing the following strings in the comment fields:
  - `NSM is Not Sonde Monitor`